XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

       labels:
         app: nginx
 ```
-This YAML will cause a metadata attribute `app: nginx` to be added to all created Pods.
-We will create a Service with a `selector` to find all Pods with that label:
+This YAML will cause a metadata attribute `app: nginx` to be added to all created pods.
+We will create a Service with a `selector` to find all pods with that label:

 In the YAML below, you can see how that works: